One Day Trip to Bath from London Bath Abbey with Roman statue

 Top Tours and Guided Walks in Bath

 Want to make sure you don’t miss anything on your day trip to Bath?
 Join a walking tour to guide your visit and share the stories behind this beautiful city.
-Here are a few suggestions to inspire you:
+Here are my top recommendations to make the most of your time.

 Bath Guided Walk with Blue Badge Guide – This 90-minute tour brings you to all of the major sights in Bath with a knowledgeable guide who will share the culture and history that have influenced the city.
 This tour is a great way to make sure you hit all the high points and enjoy some stories that bring the city to life.